Toloka/docs/en/guide/concepts/mvote.md

   1. If the Toloker gives 5 or more responses to tasks and the percentage of correct task responses is less than 80%, they are blocked in the pool for 10 days.

-  A set of rules like this prevents Tolokers from being banned for one incorrect task response and lets you maintain high accuracy.
+  A set of rules like this prevents Tolokers from being banned for one incorrect response and lets you maintain high accuracy.

 {% endlist %}